MrEricL/Hi/README.md

 ##Runtime Assessment

-  When the pivot is the midpoint and the array is already sorted: n
+  When the pivot is the midpoint and the array is already sorted: nlogn

   When the pivot is random and the array is random: nlogn

-  When the pivot is the first element and the array is sorted: n^2
+  When the pivot is the first element and the array is sorted in reverse order: n^2

 ##Pivot Selection
 ![alt text](https://github.com/MrEricL/Hi/blob/master/Screen%20Shot%202017-03-09%20at%2010.45.43%20PM.png "Tries")